ddealwis09/Remaining_Useful_Life/README.md

 #### Deployment
 ---------------------
 Local:
-- the DockerFile installs git and clones this repo
+- the Dockerfile installs git and clones this repo
 - build the docker image using Docker Compose
 - open your browser and go to local host port 8501 (EXPOSED in the Dockerfile)